- Field Service Management

 3. Reply with relevant information

 It’s not enough to simply register the complaint.
 You must process it and keep the customer informed of progress, similar to the way the service process is managed.
-You need to specify a deadline for your response, using a computerized complaint management solution to ensure all actions you take are fully traceable.
+You need to specify a deadline for your response, using a customer complaint handling procedure and computerized complaint management solution to ensure all actions you take are fully traceable.

 Finally, it’s time to provide an answer.
 At this state, you need to determine how critical the problem is.
 For example, is it an uncommon malfunction that’s limited to only this customer, or does it reflect a general shift in quality of service?